 - During a pivotal round, don’t be afraid to use your Hunter’s Fury in the quiet parts of the stage to scope a potential site take.
 The X-Ray highlighting on a hit will let you know a lot about what the defense is planning.

 Sova is an incredible Agent to use overall and has been a meta pick from Day 1.
 If you don’t forget to learn a few lineups to avoid predictable Shock Bolts or easily spotted Recon Bolts, then Sova will take care of you in your climb to Radiant.
-However, with recent nerfs being applied to the Agent’s toolkit to make way for Fade, it remains to be seen whether Sova can hold on to his position as the best initiator in Valorant.
+However, with recent nerfs being applied to the Agent’s toolkit to make way for Gekko, it remains to be seen whether Sova can hold on to his position as the best initiator in Valorant.

 Try out the different Initiators to see which suits your playstyle or desired role in a team.
 All of these Agents are good for their own uses, but every one of them can accomplish different jobs.